- As low as $1,100/Night

 - Private vacation home

-Sandy Toes is a fantastic 7 bedroom 5 bath home with memorable ocean vistas and only steps from the beach -The cavernous floor plan is ideal for multiple or extended family vacations offering 4 king bedrooms - Updated kitchen (granite countertops with additional bar seating for 7) - Substantial dinning area - Great for multiple families with kids visiting together - we can now sleep up to 16 - We are located 2nd row in the central part of Fripp with beach access adjacent to our home that leads to a wide open beach during all tides.
+Sandy Toes is a exceptional 7 bedroom 5 bath home with memorable ocean vistas and only steps from the beach -The roomy floor plan is ideal for multiple or extended family vacations.
+(4 king bedrooms, 1 room with TWO double beds, 1 room with TWO twin beds, and one semi-private loft queen bed with private balcony) - Updated kitchen (granite countertops with additional bar seating for 7) - Generous dining area - Great for multiple families with kids visiting together - we can sleep 16 - We are located 2nd row in the central part of Fripp with beach access adjacent to our home that leads to a wide open beach during all tides.

-The home is roomy and set up for multiple or extended family vacations.
+The home is cavernous and set up for multiple or extended family vacations.

 About the Area

 Located in Saint Helena Island, this vacation home is near the beach.
-Local landmarks include Hunting Island Lighthouse and Chapel of Ease, and travelers wishing to experience a bit of culture can try Penn Center.
+Ocean Point Golf Course and Ocean Creek Golf Club are worth checking out if an activity is on the agenda, while those looking for area attractions can visit Adventure Cove and Coastal Discovery Museum.
 Be sure to check out the area's animals with activities such as game walks and birdwatching.